 - Conducted internal investigation based on employee complaint regarding alleged wrongful or unethical conduct and retaliation for Eastern European development fund.

-- Representing Toyobo in defense of multi-jurisdictional products liability and class-action breach of warranty cases and False Claims Act case relating to Toyobo’s sale of a fiber used to manufacture bullet-resistant vests.
-During these proceedings, Ms. Loiseau has devised a comprehensive discovery strategy, taken the depositions of key witnesses, including the plaintiffs in personal injury actions, argued motions in several state courts, worked with experts, coordinated and prepared cases for trial prior to settlement, and represented Toyobo at trial in Pennsylvania and California state court.
+- Represented Toyobo in defense of multi-jurisdictional products liability and class-action breach of warranty cases and False Claims Act case relating to Toyobo’s sale of a fiber used to manufacture bullet-resistant vests.
+During these proceedings, Holly has devised a comprehensive discovery strategy, taken the depositions of key witnesses, including the plaintiffs in personal injury actions, argued motions in several state courts, worked with experts, coordinated and prepared cases for trial prior to settlement, and represented Toyobo at trial in Pennsylvania and California state court.

-- Representing the Port Authority of New York and New Jersey in defense of a more than $450 million action before the Federal Maritime Commission filed by a port tenant alleging violations of the Shipping Act in relation to a long-term lease.
+- Represented the Port Authority of New York and New Jersey in defense of a more than $450 million action before the Federal Maritime Commission filed by a port tenant alleging violations of the Shipping Act in relation to a long-term lease.

 - Represented Lorillard Tobacco Company as lead counsel in defense of a declaratory judgment action regarding the Master Settlement Agreement (MSA) between the States and the tobacco manufacturers in California state court, and obtained summary judgment in favor of defendants.